ainopara/Swift-on-ECS/README.md

 solution to the same big idea.

-But we can easily know that the ECS architecture offers another level of compositability with a different API granularity than Swift.
+But we can easily know that the ECS architecture offers another level of compositability with a different API granularity to Swift.

 ### Memory Level